matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Read-after-delete
 - Bucket listing
 - Object listing
-- Granting access to resources.
+- Granting access to resources

 **The following operations are eventually consistent**